Table of contents

 Live chat software is another essential customer support tool your team needs.

 Why?
 According to Invesp, customers who use live chat spend 60% more per purchase than those who don’t.
-Further, 77% customers will not make a purchase if there’s no live chat support.
+Further, 77% of customers will not make a purchase if there’s no live chat support.

 Having said that, a poorly designed live chat experience is worse than not having live chat support.
 Which is why we’ve put together a checklist of Do’s and Don’ts when you offer Live Chat as a support channel.